Iron Man 2 (video game): Audio

-Unlike the original Iron Man video game, Robert Downey, Jr. does not voice Iron Man, who is instead voiced by Eric Loomis (who would go on to play the character in The Avengers: Earth's Mightiest Heroes animated series and the video game Marvel vs. Capcom 3: Fate of Two Worlds/Ultimate Marvel vs. Capcom 3).
-Don Cheadle and Samuel L. Jackson reprise their roles as War Machine and Nick Fury, respectively.
-Cheadle and Jackson are the only actors from the film to return to voice their video game counterparts.
-Veteran voice actors Steven Blum and Phil LaMarr also lend their talent, with Steven Blum voicing the characters Mauler and Ghost, while Phil LaMarr provides additional dialogue for War Machine.
-Veteran animator Eric Goldberg voiced A.I.M. soldiers.
-John Eric Bentley also provided additional dialogue for Nick Fury.
+Unlike the first Iron Man game, Iron Man is not voiced by Robert Downey Jr., but Eric Loomis, who would go on to voice the character in the animated series The Avengers: Earth's Mightiest Heroes.
+Don Cheadle and Samuel L. Jackson reprised their roles as War Machine/James Rhodes and Nick Fury, respectively, making them the only actors to have reprised their film roles in the video game version.
+Additional voices include Steve Blum and Phil LaMarr, with the former voicing Mauler and Ghost, and the latter providing additional dialogue for War Machine; animator Eric Goldberg voicing A.I.M. soldiers; and John Eric Bentley providing additional dialogue for Nick Fury.

 Reception

-The game received generally unfavorable reviews, with Metacritic scores of 44 and 45 out of 100 for the PlayStation 3 and Xbox 360 versions, respectively.
+The game received mixed reviews, with Metacritic scores of 44 and 45 out of 100 for the PS3 and Xbox 360 versions, respectively.
 There is division among critics as to whether or not the game is an improvement over its predecessor.
-IGN gave a score of 5.1 for the PS3 and Xbox 360 version, 5.5 for the Wii version and 4.9 for the PSP version.
-They felt the game was an improvement upon the original, but still did not quite hit the mark, citing poor graphics, a five-hour playing time, repetitive dodging and action, and a lack of challenge, which made the upgrade system unnecessary; "Iron Man 2 isn't terrible, but it rarely gets exciting.
-It's fun to blow up tanks and trucks, and Iron Man has all his powers like his repulsor shots and his unibeam laser.
+IGN scored 5.1 for the PS3 and Xbox 360 versions, 5.5 for the Wii, and 4.9 for the PSP.
+They felt the game was an improvement upon the original, but did not quite hit the mark, citing the game's short campaign, poor graphics, repetitive gameplay, and a lack of challenge, which made the upgrade system unnecessary; "Iron Man 2 isn't terrible, but it rarely gets exciting.
+It's fun to blow up tanks and trucks, and Iron Man has all his powers, like his repulsor shots and unibeam laser.
 But the whole game feels repetitive.
-You see the same enemies over and over again, and even though they get bigger guns and more armor as you go, the gameplay stays the same.
-The PSP version features even fewer guys than the Wii game, so a lot of times areas just seem empty because there aren't artillery trucks rolling up and dumping out bad guys".
+You see the same enemies repeatedly, and even though they get bigger guns and more armor as you go, the gameplay stays the same.
+The PSP version features even fewer guys than the Wii game, so a lot of times areas seem empty because there aren't artillery trucks rolling up and dumping out bad guys".

 Michael Lafferty from GameZone gave it a 4.5, suggesting that players should "watch the movie, read the comic book, but pass on the game".
-GameSpot also gave it a 4.5, arguing that "every decent element is overshadowed by stumbles and shortcomings.
+GameSpot also gave it a 4.5, arguing that "stumbles and shortcomings overshadow every decent element.
 It should be thrilling and fun to take to the sky in a superpowered battle suit, but Iron Man 2 crashes to the Earth with a dull thud".
 Empire magazine gave it one star, calling it a "rare failure for Sega", and stating that the experience felt like an early PlayStation 1 game.